 Library and Academic Support Services

 High school students taking college-level courses through CollegeNow have access to TC3’s Library resources and services.
-Students can take advantage of the wide array of Library Resources available at the college, including academic article databases, on-demand video streaming, and the college’s new Ebrary database.
+Students can take advantage of the wide array of Library Resources available at the college, including academic article databases, on-demand video streaming, and the college’s E-book collection.
 Librarians support students with reference help via text or chat and can mail books and other resources to the students’ home with a pre-paid return label.
-Students are also able to borrow book-loaded Nooks and other electronic devices.
 Learn more by visiting the LibGuide for CollegeNow students.

 CollegeNow Online Courses